Mounting your dashcam on the dashboard

 , by Allcam dashcams, 1 min reading time

-Most dashcams are designed to be mounted on the windscreen, for example behind the interior mirror .
-This is where it is least noticeable while driving and from there the dashcam has the best view of the road.
-If this is not possible or desirable, you can consider mounting the dashcam on the dashboard, but this is not convenient or possible with every dashcam.
+Most dashcams are designed to be mounted on the windscreen, for example behind the rear-view mirror.
+This is where it is least noticeable while driving and where the dashcam has the best view of the road.
+If this is not possible or desirable, you can consider mounting the dashcam on the dashboard, but this is not practical or possible with every dashcam.

-Dashcams with suction cup mounting are generally not suitable for placing on the dashboard.
-The surface is not smooth enough and, moreover, this type of mount is usually not designed to support a dashcam upside down.
-Even for non-cylinder dashcams with sticker mounts, the holder is usually not suitable for placing upside down.
-The dashcam will then become too unstable and will make poor recordings with lots of vibration or even fall over.
-Basically, only cylindrical dashcams are therefore suitable for placing on the dashboard.
+Dashcams with suction cup attachments are generally not suitable for mounting on the dashboard.
+The surface is not smooth enough and, moreover, this type of holder is usually not designed to support a dashcam upside down.
+Even with non-cylindrical dashcams with sticker mounting, the holder is usually not suitable for upside-down placement.
+The dashcam will then become too unstable and will make poor recordings with a lot of vibration or even fall over.
+In principle, only cylindrical dashcams are therefore suitable for placement on the dashboard.

-Some dashcams, such as the AZDome BN03 and M300S, have a holder that can be rotated 180 or 360 degrees vertically.
+Some dashcams, such as the Redtiger A4, F4 and F4 Pro and the AZDome M300S, have a mount that can be rotated 180 or 360 degrees vertically.
 In that case, you can place the dashcam on the dashboard without any problems.
-Instead of rotating the dashcam 180 degrees, you actually rotate the holder 180 degrees downwards while the dashcam remains facing forward.
+Instead of rotating the dashcam 180 degrees, you actually rotate the mount 180 degrees downwards while the dashcam remains facing forward.